 - Not a substitute for professional veterinary help.

-Choosing a dog trainer might seem simple: You just search online, read a few reviews, and sign up for lessons.
+Finding a dog trainer might seem simple: You search online, read a few reviews, and sign up for lessons.
+How hard can it be?
 But it’s not always that straightforward.

 Poor training, on the other hand, can increase fear, stress, and aggression—and even damage your relationship with your dog.